 The geometry of the project recognizes the dual function.
 At ground level, the façade mirrors the street grid.
 The living area is separated from the street level for more privacy and the geometry pivots to true north, giving a spatial distinction between the two levels and two modes of living.

 Primary Home is a "zero lot line" structure, that is, it sits across the width of the site without setbacks.
-This condition predicts the denser, more urban condition that is transforming the neighborhood of
+This condition predicts the denser, more urban condition that is transforming the neighborhood of Little River.